skrodahl/showpiece/README.md

 ## Is it new?

 I came up with what I called "the sliding 21-bag", thinking it was new.
 It turns out others had the same idea before me, the earliest in 2015, but it never caught on or got a proper analysis.
 [RANDOMIZER.md](RANDOMIZER.md) is my attempt at that, and [RANDOMIZER-RESEARCH.md](RANDOMIZER-RESEARCH.md) credits the earlier work.
 The research is not exhaustive, but this is it, as far as I can find.
-Either way, the documentation shows that the sliding bag does earn its spot, with some unique properties.

 ## Play